rematocorp/submodule-status-commenter/README.md

 # Git Submodule Status Commenter

-This action informs reviewers about the PR's submodule status:
+This action informs reviewers about the submodule status in the PR:

 > **Submodule "foo" status**
 >